mgifford/drupal-security/src/server.rst

 distributed attacks, but could be used in conjunction with OSSEC.

-`Fail2ban is also an effective measure for flood control`_ and can stop most denial of service attacks.
-Drupal also has some built in flood control options, the `Flood Control module`_ provides a UI to control them.
+`Fail2ban is also an effective measure for flood control`_ and can stop most denial of service (DoS) attacks.
+Drupal also has some built in flood control options; The `Flood Control module`_ provides a UI to control them.
 Note that some crackers are throttling their dictionary attacks to avoid tools like Fail2ban, so it will still be important to use a monitoring tool like Nagios to monitor if someone is methodically trying to guess bad passwords on your server.

 ::